nasa/openmct/docs/src/guide/index.md

 * The file `suite.json` must contain a JSON array of strings, where each string is the name of a script to be tested.
-These names should include any directory paths to the script after (but not including) the `src` folder, and should not include the file’s `.js` extension.
-(Note that while Open MCT Web’s framework allows a different name to be chosen for the src directory, the test runner does not: This directory must be named `src` for the test runner to find it.)
+These names should include any directory paths to the script after (but not including) the `src` folder, and should not include the file's `.js` extension.
+(Note that while Open MCT Web's framework allows a different name to be chosen for the src directory, the test runner does not: This directory must be named `src` for the test runner to find it.)
-* For each script to be tested, a corresponding test script should be located in the bundle’s `test` directory.
+* For each script to be tested, a corresponding test script should be located in the bundle's `test` directory.
 This should include the suffix Spec at the end of the filename (but before the `.js` extension.)
 This test script should be an AMD module which uses the Jasmine API to declare its test behavior.
 It should declare an AMD dependency on the script to be tested, using a relative path.